Skip to main content

 Tampons soak up period blood within the vagina.
 It’s important to insert them properly — always follow the directions on the product — and make sure the string is tucked away before getting in the water.

-Another thing to note: Tampons should be changed every few hours for hygiene reasons and to avoid the risk of toxic shock syndrome (TSS).
-Remember, though, that TSS is not caused by tampons, but rather from a buildup of bacteria that can occur if a tampon is left in for too long.2 TSS is rare, but it’s important to change tampons regularly.
+Another thing to note: Tampons should be changed every few hours (typically every 4 to 8 hours) for hygiene reasons and to help avoid the risk of toxic shock syndrome (TSS).
+Never wear a single tampon for more than 8 hours at a time.
+TSS is rare, but it’s important to change tampons regularly.

 Some popular tampon options are:

 • o.b.
 Tampons.
-These come in a variety of sizes as well, including some sized for ultra absorbency, making them one of the most absorbent on the market.
+These come in a variety of sizes as well, including some sized for ultra absorbency.
 They are applicator-free, so they take up less space in a beach bag.

 • Playtex Sport.
 This product also comes in a variety of sizes and is designed for sports and motion of all kinds, including swimming.